Daft-Freak/DaftBoy32/README.md

 # DaftBoy32

 ## Things this is:
- - A Game Boy (+Color) emulator for 32Blit, PicoSystem and other devices supported by the 32blit SDK
+ - A Game Boy (+Color) emulator for 32blit, PicoSystem and other devices supported by the 32blit SDK
+ - Also includes a WIP GBA core, this does not run on the 32blit.
  - Written by me

 ## Things this is NOT: